What if this is just the beginning?

 We’ve been asking this question in our post-silence reflection questions at the start of each team meeting.
 God is changing our hearts as we’ve approached the tombs of our culture together and removed our own protective layers.
 How are you being transformed through this?

-In our very first One Parish One Prisoner pairing, the entire church rallied around their releasing friend Lester: weekly updates during “prayers of the people,” a big fundraiser to pay off fines, safe housing opportunity secured, rides lined up to take him to appointments.
-We picked him up from his facility and the next day all sat at a banquet table at the Mexican restaurant across town, the week after Easter!
+In our very first One Parish One Prisoner pairing, the entire church rallied around their releasing friend Leroy: weekly updates during “prayers of the people,” a big fundraiser to pay off fines, safe housing opportunity secured, rides lined up to take him to appointments.
+We picked him up from his facility and the next day all sat at a banquet table at the Mexican restaurant across town, the week after Easter.
 He even got a gym membership to share with one of the men on the team.

 The team was crushed.